How to Become a Counselor in Mississippi

 LPC License Renewal

-LPC licenses in Minnesota expire biennially.
-License renewal requires payment of the appropriate renewal fee and completion of continuing education.
+LPC licenses in Mississippi expire biennially.
+License renewal requires payment of the appropriate renewal fee, completion of continuing education, and periodic fingerprint-based criminal history checks as required by the board.
+The Mississippi Jurisprudence Examination is required with each renewal.

 Continuing Education